MicrosoftDocs/power-automate-docs/articles/desktop-flows/capacity-utilization.md

 ### Hosted RPA capacity utilization

-The hosted RPA capacity allows you to run desktop flows with zero infrastructure.
+The Hosted RPA capacity allows you to run desktop flows with zero infrastructure.
 It's allocated to hosted machines or committed to hosted machine groups.
 More information: [Hosted RPA capacity utilization](capacity-utilization-hosted.md)

 ### Process (or legacy Unattended RPA) capacity utilization

-The process capacity (or legacy unattended RPA capacity) is needed to run desktop flows in unattended mode.
+The Process capacity (or legacy Unattended RPA capacity) is needed to run desktop flows in unattended mode.
 Every capacity allocated to a machine allows it to carry out an additional unattended desktop flow run simultaneously.
+It can also be allocated to a cloud flow to license it independantly from user license.
 More information: [Process (or legacy Unattended RPA) capacity utilization](capacity-utilization-process.md)

 ## See also